Abortion in Argentina: 21st-century cases

 Several cases of pregnancy resulting from rape and one involving a nonviable fetus have sparked debate about abortion in Argentina since the beginning of the 21st century.
 In 2001, 25-year-old Luciana Monzón, from Rosario, Santa Fe, discovered that the fetus in her womb, at 16 weeks of gestation, was anencephalic.
 There was virtually no chance of survival for the baby once it left the womb.
-Four weeks later she asked for judicial authorization to terminate the pregnancy.
-First one judge and then another excused themselves from dealing with the request, and the case went to the Supreme Court of Santa Fe, which dictated that the first judge should decide.
+Four weeks later, she asked for judicial authorization to terminate the pregnancy.
+First one judge, and then another, excused themselves from dealing with the request, and the case went to the Supreme Court of Santa Fe, which dictated that the first judge should decide.
 By that time, however, Monzón had decided to take it to term, because of the delay.
 The baby was born spontaneously, weighing only 558 grams, and died 45 minutes after birth.

-In 2003, a 19-year-old rape victim from Jujuy Province, Romina Tejerina, had a baby in secret and killed her, according to tests, in a psychotic episode.
-In 2005 she was sentenced to 14 years in prison.
+In 2003, a 19-year-old rape victim from Jujuy Province, Romina Tejerina, had a baby in secret, and killed her in a psychotic episode, according to tests.
+In 2005, she was sentenced to 14 years in prison.
 She had not accused the rapist, and had managed to conceal her state.
-Townspeople, public figures and some politicians expressed her support for Tejerina as a victim, and many pointed out that she should have had the chance to resort to abortion.
+Townspeople, public figures, and some politicians expressed support for Tejerina as a victim, and many pointed out that she should have had the chance to resort to abortion.
 Most notably, the sentence prompted Health Minister Ginés González García to state his support for legal abortion for rape victims.